nf-core/test-datasets/README.md

 ### `samplesheet.csv`

 Sample information sheet required to test the pipeline containing sample information and links to FastQ files stored in this repository.
+This file is just for preliminary testing whilst we get the pipeline working and will most likely be deleted.

 ### `samplesheet_test_sispa.csv`

 Sample information sheet required to test the pipeline containing sample information and links to FastQ files stored in this repository.
 This sample sheet corresponds to Illumina SISPA data.

-### `samplesheet_test_amplicons.csv`
+### `samplesheet_test_amplicon.csv`

 Sample information sheet required to test the pipeline containing sample information and links to FastQ files stored in this repository.
 This sample sheet corresponds to Illumina Amplicons data.